-What is Medical Interpreting?
+1. What is Medical Interpreting?

 Medical interpreters function as conduits and clarifiers between medical providers and patients by accurately interpreting oral communication from the first language to the second language back and forth between the parties.

-Modes of Medical Interpreting
+2. Modes of Medical Interpreting

-Over-the-phone interpreting (OPI): Interpreters speak with the designated parties only by phone and are therefore unable to see them.
+- Over-the-Phone Interpreting (OPI): Interpreters speak with the designated parties only by phone and are therefore unable to see them.
 OPI requires strong listening skills without the aide of visual cues.

-Video remote interpreting (VRI): Interpreters use a camera and microphone to communicate with the designated parties.
+- Video Remote Interpreting (VRI): Interpreters use a camera and microphone to communicate with the designated parties.
 VRI enables the interpreter to both see and hear the speakers, and to pick up on non-verbal cues which are missed with OPI.

-How Do I Become a Medical Interpreter?
+4. How Do I Become a Medical Interpreter?

 Accredited medical interpreter training programs will request evidence of your proficiency in both languages as part of their initial screening process.

-Requirement #3: You Must Be a Certified Medical Interpreter (CMI)
+5. Become a Certified Medical Interpreter (CMI)

 Once you've completed an accredited medical interpreter training program, you qualify for national certification.